machinatoonist/machinatoonist/README.md

 ### 📚 Currently Learning More About:

-* Applied Predictive Modeling, with the book by Max Kuhn and Kjell Johnson [Applied Predictive Modeling](http://appliedpredictivemodeling.com/).
+* Everything Bayesian

 ### 💡 Future Learning Plans:

 Since there are too many things to learn at once...

+* Applied Predictive Modeling, with the book by Max Kuhn and Kjell Johnson [Applied Predictive Modeling](http://appliedpredictivemodeling.com/).

 * [Supply chain optimization](https://smile.amazon.com/gp/product/3110673916/) through simulation.